 MICL does not have a material exposure to outward reinsurance from a TPs perspective.
 On the Other Motor Insurance Class, MICL has an Excess of Loss reinsurance programme in place with a relatively high retention such that on a best estimate basis MICL would not expect to make a claim.
 There are no outstanding claims on this reinsurance programme at the valuation date.
-One MBI programme in the Miscellaneous Financial Loss class of business has an outward quota share arrangement.
+Two MBI programmes in the Miscellaneous Financial Loss class of business have an outward quota share arrangement.
 As required by the directive, the TPs are calculated on a gross basis before taking the outward reinsurance into account.
 Due to the way the reinsurance operates, no provision is made for reinsurance bad debt.
-Should the programme go into run-off in the future this assumption will be revisited.
+Should either of the programmes go into run-off in the future this assumption will be revisited.